frankliu197/Git-tutorial/GIT.md

  1 file changed, 2 insertions(+)
  create mode 100644 addition.txt
 ```
-On the bottom line(s) in the message shown above, you can see which files git has saved your changes to on this commit.
+This is the message you get when you have a successful commit.
+On the bottom line(s), you can see which files git has saved on this commit.

-Sometimes, you find yourself using the *git commit* again without committing nothing new, you will get the following message:
+Sometimes, you find yourself using the <code>git commit</code> again without committing nothing new, you will get the following message:
 ```
 $ git add .
 $ git commit -m "No Changes Made"
 On branch master
 nothing to commit, working directory clean
 ```
-Although it does not explicitly say that the commit failed, there is no commit ID therefore, no commit has been made.
+Although it does not explicitly say that the commit failed, this message means that no commit has been made.

 However, this is not to say that you cannot commit after you have already committed once.
 Assume the developer has decided to commit again after coding the file *subtraction.txt*.
 ```
-Git add .
+$ git add .
-Git commit -m “Coded subtraction.txt”
+$ git commit -m “Coded subtraction.txt”
 ```
 <img src="subtraction graph.png" alt="Coded subtraction.txt commit graph">
 Each consecutive commit will have a reference to the previous commit(s), represented with an arrow in the figure above.

 Another common mistake is that you commit too early and forget to commit some other changes.
 To recommit the changes with the last commit you did, use the commits <code>--amend</code> option.